 Owl Song at Dawn, a novel inspired by her autistic sister, was published by Legend Press in 2016.

-A Secret Sisterhood – a non-fiction book on the hidden literary friendships of Jane Austen, Charlotte Bronte, George Eliot and Virginia Woolf, which she is co-writing with her own friend and Novel Studio colleague, Emily Midorikawa, will come out in 2017 with Aurum Press in the UK and Houghton Mifflin Harcourt in the USA.
+A Secret Sisterhood – a non-fiction book on the hidden literary friendships of Jane Austen, Charlotte Bronte, George Eliot and Virginia Woolf, which she co-wrote with her own friend and Novel Studio colleague, Emily Midorikawa, was published in 2017 with Aurum Press in the UK and Houghton Mifflin Harcourt in the USA.

 Emily has an MA in Writing from Sheffield Hallam, where she founded Matter, a literary anthology she edited for four years.
-She is a firm believer in the importance of mentoring emerging writers and has worked extensively with students both at City and in the workshops she runs in London.
-Emily is now Course Director for the Novel Studio, which she co-founded, as well as heading up the writing short courses at City.
+She is a firm believer in the importance of mentoring emerging writers and the power of a good edit, and has worked extensively with writers across the UK.
+Emily course directs the Novel Studio, which she co-founded, as well as heading up the writing short courses at City.
+More recently she set up an editorial consultancy: https://www.thebookedit.co.uk.